tpoechtrager/osxcross/README.MACPORTS.md

 ### INSTALLATION: ###

-Run OSXCross's `./build.sh`, then you should have `osxcross-macports` in PATH.
+Run OSXCross' `./build.sh`, then you should have `osxcross-macports` in PATH.

 **Setting up osxcross-macports:**

-MacPorts doesn't support 10.5 anymore, so we need to change OSXCross's
+MacPorts doesn't support 10.5 anymore, so we need to change OSXCross'
 default target to 10.6 (better 10.7, or later).

 To achive this, add the following to your bashrc (or similar):